mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 Due to [security features](../troubleshooting/load-data-local-infile/) in MySQL Server, the connection string **must** have `AllowLoadLocalInfile=true` in order to use this class.

+`MySqlBulkCopy` currently requires that the source data (`DataTable` or `IDataReader`) contain all the columns of the destination table in the same order.

 **Note:** This API is a unique feature of MySqlConnector; you must [switch to MySqlConnector](../../overview/installing/) in order to use it.
-It is supported in version 0.62.0-beta6 and later.
+It is supported in version 0.62.0 and later.

 ## Example Code